-ABC News has called Metaxas a “photogenic, witty ambassador for faith in public life.”
+ABC News has called Metaxas a “photogenic, witty ambassador for faith in public life,”and The Indianapolis Star described him as “a Protestant version of William F. Buckley.”
 He is co-host w/ actress April Hernandez of 100 Huntley Street, a nationally syndicated Sunday morning tv program.

 Metaxas was the keynote speaker at the 2012 National Prayer Breakfast in Washington DC, an event attended by the President and First Lady, the Vice President, members of Congress, and other U.S. and world leaders.
 Previous keynote speakers have included Mother Theresa, Bono, and Tony Blair.
 That speech and Eric’s essay on the experience, were put into a book, No Pressure, Mr. President: The Power of True Belief in a Time of Crisis.